×

 What is a typical expat home or apartment like in St. James?

 "A typical expat home or apartment in St. James, Trinidad and Tobago, is often located in a secure, gated community or a well-guarded building.
 These homes are usually spacious, with multiple bedrooms and bathrooms, a large living area, and a fully equipped kitchen.
 They often come furnished, with modern and comfortable furniture, and are equipped with air conditioning, given the tropical climate of the region.
 Many of these homes also have outdoor spaces, such as a balcony or a small garden, where residents can enjoy the warm weather.
 Some even have a private pool or access to a community pool.
 The homes are often located close to amenities such as supermarkets, restaurants, and schools, making daily life convenient for expats.
 The architecture and design of these homes can vary, with some featuring a more traditional Caribbean style, while others have a more modern, contemporary look.
 Despite the differences in style, these homes are typically well-maintained and offer a high standard of living.
 In terms of the neighborhood, St. James is known for its vibrant nightlife and cultural activities, so expats living here can expect a lively and dynamic environment.
-However, the residential areas are usually quiet and peaceful, providing a good balance for expats," remarked one expat who made the move to St. James.
+However, the residential areas are usually quiet and peaceful, providing a good balance for expats," said one expat who made the move to St. James.

 What is the average cost of housing in St. James?